DEFRA/ffc-jenkins-pipeline-library/vars/build.md

   long log is required any truthy value can be used e.g. `long`.
 - `failOnIssues` - flag to determine if the step should fail if issues are found in the audit.
 Default is `false`
+- `containerImage` - name of the container image to use for the npm audit
+- `containerWorkDir` - path to the default working directory of the container image

 Example usage: